sebastienheyd/boilerplate/readme.md

 It also makes it easy to add other packages to extend the features.

-For AdminLTE 2 and Bootstrap 3 please use version < 7.0 of this package.

 ## Features

 * Configurable backend theme [AdminLTE 3](https://adminlte.io/docs/3.0/)